 A respectful, positive and supportive workplace leads to better collaboration, creativity and productivity.
-Creating a positive work environment requires a willingness to lead by example and set up a complaint process to ensure that any form of discrimination, bullying or harassment is appropriately dealt.
-A well-drafted and implement workplace discrimination, bullying and harassment policy tells your employees what is acceptable and that you have their back.
+Creating a positive work environment requires a willingness to lead by example and set up a complaint process to ensure that any form of discrimination, bullying or harassment is appropriately dealt with.
+A well-drafted and implemented workplace discrimination, bullying and harassment policy tells your employees what is acceptable and that you have their back.

 Key elements of a workplace discrimination and harassment policy